samereed/prop_pilot_docs/docs/getting_started.md

 !!! note "Step 2: Configuration"
     [Provide some details](template_config.md) about your template for future use when generating content.

-!!! tip "Step 3: Deployment"
+!!! tip "Step 3: Generate a presentation"
     [Generate content!](generate_content.md)